dusty-phillips/macabre/README.md

 This is a list of all outstanding `todo` expressions (Gleam todo expressions are ) in the codebase, as of the last time that I updated this list.

-- imports with attributes are not implemented yet
+- imports with attributes are not handled yet
 - type imports are not implemented yet
 - Unlabelled fields in custom types are not generated yet
   - Given that labelled and unlabelled fields can be mixed on one class, I have